axoflow/axosyslog-core-docs/content/docs/chapter-parsers/python-parser/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The Python log parser (available in {{% productparam "abbrev" %}} version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0.2{{% /conditional-text %}} and later) allows you to write your own parser in Python.
+The Python log parser (available in {{% param "product.abbrev" %}} version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0.2{{% /conditional-text %}} and later) allows you to write your own parser in Python.
 Practically, that way you can process the log message (or parts of the log message) any way you need.
 For example, you can import external Python modules to process the messages, query databases to enrich the messages with additional data, and many other things.

 {{% include-headless "chunk/python-blocks.md" %}}

 ## Declaration:

 Python parsers consist of two parts.
-The first is a {{% productparam "abbrev" %}} parser object that you use in your {{% productparam "abbrev" %}} configuration, for example, in the log path.
+The first is a {{% param "product.abbrev" %}} parser object that you use in your {{% param "product.abbrev" %}} configuration, for example, in the log path.
 This parser references a Python class, which is the second part of the Python parsers.
 The Python class processes the log messages it receives, and can do virtually anything that you can code in Python.

 ```c